Questions You’ve Always Wanted Your Dentist to Answer

 A trusted dentist who is committed to providing patient-centric care is vital to leading a healthy lifestyle – always talk to your dentist and don’t feel embarrassed to ask for a tour or to meet a new team.

 5. What do you recommend to minimize dental freezing times?

-New solutions have recently come to market which help patients reduce dental freezing time, including Septodont, which is actually manufactured right here in Canada.
+New solutions have recently come to market which helps patients reduce dental freezing time, including Septodont, which is manufactured right here in Canada.

-With support and following these tips, you can definitely fight dental dread and anxiety.
+With the support and following these tips, you can fight dental dread and anxiety.